fnproject/tutorials/install/README.md

 time="2018-05-10T11:32:49Z" level=info msg="Fn serving on `:8080`" type=full
 ```

-**Note:** The Fn server creates a temporary `data` directory it uses to store metadata.
-If you want to retain this data after a restart, make sure you start Fn server in the same directory.
+**Note:** The Fn server stores its metadata in the `~/.fn/data` directory.
+If you run in to errors after updating the Fn server, you may want to delete the contents of this `data` directory and restart Fn server.

 If you have some other process running on port 8080, `fn start` will
 fail with the following error: